Key Takeaways

 Wi-Fi Extenders and Mesh Networks

-- Use non-overlapping channels to minimize interference.
+- Use non-overlapping channels in your router settings to minimize signal interference from neighboring networks.

 Changing Wi-Fi Channels and Frequencies